All Episodes

 Never mind.

-That's where the Supreme Court's uh uh imminent domain decision took private property away from a poor person to give it to rich corporations to increase the tax base.
+That's where the Supreme Court's imminent domain decision took private property away from a poor person to give it to rich corporations to increase the tax base.

-He did uh declassified some uh Al-Qaeda intelligence, uh which bolsters the administration's contention that Al Qaeda wants to use Iraq as a staging area to launch terrorist attacks around the world, uh, including here in the United States.
+He declassified some al-Qaeda intelligence, which bolsters the administration's contention that Al-Qaeda wants to use Iraq as a staging area to launch terrorist attacks around the world, including here in the United States.

-Uh Fran Townsend, who is the uh White House Homeland Security Advisor said, that the information was declassified because the intelligence communities tracked down all the leads uh from the uh administration.
+Fran Townsend, who is the White House Homeland Security Advisor, said that the information was declassified because the intelligence communities tracked down all the leads from the administration.

 When is the Department of Justice going to get serious about tracking down these leaks?

-You've seen the story that uh Bush uh uh has authorized a new covert action against Iran.
+You've seen the story that Bush has authorized a new covert action against Iran.

 Well, it isn't secret anymore.

-Uh meanwhile, the Department of Justice and everybody else, the Democrats are just they're they're they're they're obsessed here with uh Alberto Gonzalez and the firing of the U.S. attorneys.
+Meanwhile, the Department of Justice and everybody else, the Democrats, are just they're obsessed here with Alberto Gonzalez and the firing of the U.S. attorneys.

-And if if if there is no attempt to find the leakers, and we know the leakers are in the CIA, we know the leakers are in the Pentagon, the State Department, we know there's a bunch of Clinton holdovers in there, and maybe not even Clinton Holders, just a bunch of libs who have been trying to undermine this administration's foreign policy for six years.
+We know there's a bunch of Clinton holdovers in there, and maybe not even Clinton holdovers, just a bunch of libs who have been trying to undermine this administration's foreign policy for six years.

-Uh, and instead they go after Scooter Libby and Carl Rove on a non-story with the Valerie Plame leak and just ignore this kind of stuff.
+And instead, they go after Scooter Libby and Karl Rove on a non-story with the Valerie Playman leak and just ignore this kind of stuff.

-And if if they ignore this, the leakers are going to be emboldened to keep on.
+And if they ignore this, the leakers are going to be emboldened to keep on.

-And this is this is totally about sabotaging whatever plans that we have, and of course, alerting the uh the mullahs.
+And this is totally about sabotaging whatever plans that we have.

 You know, the Democrats pretty much caved in on their demand for a withdrawal date from Iraq.